magniff/nicer_builder/README.md

 Regardless of whether you favor this approach, it presents several challenges:

-## The build Method Returns a Result
+## The build method returns a `Result``

-Although the builder technically knows its state, we are compelled to return the User instance, constructed by the builder, wrapped in a Result.
+Although the builder technically knows its state, we are compelled to return the `User` instance, constructed by the builder, wrapped in a `Result`

-## Builder Lacks Awareness of Fields Already Set
+## Builder lacks awareness of fields already set

 This results in the following sequence of methods being entirely feasible: